n-yoda/unity-sky-mesh/README.md

 ## How to use?
 ### 0. Think twice if you really need to render sky with your mesh.
-In many cases, you should use [Skybox](http://docs.unity3d.com/Manual/class-Skybox.html) instead.
+In many cases, you should use [Skybox](http://docs.unity3d.com/Manual/class-Skybox.html) instead, because **SkyMesh is not suitable for GI**.
 Unity can import several types of textures as [Cubemaps](http://docs.unity3d.com/Manual/class-Cubemap.html).
 Even if you don't want to use Cubemaps, **you'd better write your custom Skybox shader** if the mapping between view direction and color (or texture coordinates) is simple enough.